smmd/smmd.github.io/_posts/2024-08-08-finding-strength-in-code-navigating-emotional-overwhelm.md

 About my tasks as a software engineer:

-- Split objectives and conquer.
+- Divide and conquer.
 Focus on small results, and recognize you are giving your best.
-- Save your concentration time (check some apps to help with time organization and follow the rules).
+- Save your concentration time (check some apps to help with time organization and follow their rules).
 - Doing pair programming helps a lot so as not to lose concentration.
-- Remember the commitments you made at work and store the fulfilled register.
+- Remember the commitments you made at work and keep track of what you've fulfilled.
 - Remember that taking care of your work is taking care of yourself.
 - Post notes in your workspace that motivate you.
-- Ask for feedback to your coworkers.
+- Ask your coworkers for feedback.

 Last but most importantly, remember that everything happens and ends.
 We can't control our lives like we control the logs of an application, but we can control how we feel about it.
 Let go; it's the best thing we can do.